comprna/RATTLE/README.md

 ```

 # Running RATTLE
-**Warning** All the commands and parameters are still highly experimental and subject to changes in future versions
+**Warning**: The commands and parameters are still under development and may be subject to changes in future versions

 ## Sample commands
 Details on each command can be found below, but these are some of the most common commands used when running RATTLE.